olugovoy/climatedice/README.md

 ## DICE in C++ and Fortran
 The benefits of translating the model to lower level C++ and Fortran is potential improvement of time-performance.
 Luckily both languages are easy integrate with R, and manage input-output from R. (forthcoming)

+## DICE-OLG
+Overlapping generation (OLG) version of growth model provide several features vs. infinitly lived agent (ILA) framework.
+The solusion strategy differs, and it is harder to solve such model in GAMS then ad-hoc solution.
+The OLG version is implemented in R and will be published soon.

 ## Comparative runs of different software versions of DICE model
 (forthcoming)